kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/03-currently-logged-in-user.md

 },
 ```

-* That user is going to end of having:
+* That `user` is going to end of having:
     - A cart
-    - And has permissions
+    - permissions
-    - And has a name
+    - a name
-    - And an email address
+    - an email address
     - Orders
     - All of this data associated with it
-    - And our user query is going to get large
+    - And our `user` query is going to get large
     - So we need to pass the actual query from the frontend so that when we just want to get the user's email address, we're not getting the whole cart at the exact same time

-## Do we need for our `me` Query to resolve?
+## Do we need for our `currentUser` Query to resolve?
 * No
     - Because we are returning a Promise we do not need to wait for it to resolve
-    - It will return a Promise and resolve itself once it has finished and come back
+    - It will return a Promise and resolve itself once it has finished and comes back

 ## shorthand vs longer hand
 * We used es6 function shorthand but we could have written it in "longer form" using this